Georg Elser: Memorials

 In 2008, a music venue called Georg Elser Hallen was demolished in Munich.
 However, as of 2014, there were five venues in Munich bearing the name Georg Elser Hallen.
 In 2011, a 17 m steel sculpture of Georg Elser was unveiled in Berlin, by German playwright Rolf Hochhuth.
 The memorial, which cost 200,000 euros, was built on Hochhuth's initiative, after the city authorities dismissed the project as too expensive.
-In the end, the Berlin state senate financed the Elser sculpture.
+In the end, the Berlin state senate financed the Elser sculpture, alongside a 50,000 euro donation by an anonymous benefactor.
 In September 1979, the Bürgerbräukeller was demolished.
 On its site now stands the GEMA Building, the Gasteig Cultural Centre and the Munich City Hilton Hotel.
 A plaque in the pavement at the entrance to the GEMA Building marks the position of the pillar that concealed Elser's bomb.
 8. November 1939 is the name of the Johann Georg Elser Memorial in Munich to commemorate the resistance fighters fighting against the Nazis.
 The monument is located in the Maxvorstadt district.

 The story of Elser is commemorated in the 1989 film Seven Minutes (Georg Elser – Einer aus Deutschland) directed by Klaus Maria Brandauer, and the 2015 film 13 Minutes (Elser), directed by Oliver Hirschbiegel.

 The Georg Elser Prize was established in 2001.
 It is awarded every two years to individuals who have demonstrated civil courage or civil disobedience against injustice committed by the state.